freenas/freenas-docs/userguide/sharing.rst

 macOS includes the Time Machine feature which can be used to perform automatic back ups.
 In this configuration example, a Time Machine user is configured to back up to an AFP share on a %brand% system.
 The process for creating an authenticated share for a user is the same as creating a Time Machine share for that user.

+.. note:: An :ref:`SMB share <Windows (SMB) Shares>` can be used instead of an AFP share for Time Machine user backups.
+Follow this process, but go to
+   :menuselection:`Sharing --> Windows (SMB) Shares` instead of :menuselection:`Sharing --> Apple (AFP) Shares` to create the Time Machine share.

 Before creating a Time Machine or authenticated share, go to :menuselection:`Storage --> Pools` to make a dataset for the share.